Novos Baianos

 The group was highly influential on Brazilian popular music and Brazilian rock of the 1970s, combining various musical elements from genres such as samba, bossa nova, frevo, baião, choro, and rock n' roll.
 The group's music was also heavily influenced by 1970s counterculture and the emerging Tropicália artistic movement.

 The group's original line-up consisted of Moraes Moreira (vocals and acoustic guitar), Paulinho Boca de Cantor (vocals), Pepeu Gomes (electric guitar), Baby Consuelo (vocals and percussion), and Luiz Galvão (lyrics).

-The group regularly collaborated with A Cor do Som, a sub-group within Novos Baianos, which consisted of Dadi Carvalho (bass), Jorginho Gomes (cavaquinho, drums and percussion), José "Baixinho" Roberto (drums and percussion) and Luís Bolacha (percussion).
+The group regularly collaborated with A Cor do Som, a sub-group within Novos Baianos, which consisted of Dadi Carvalho (bass), Jorginho Gomes (cavaquinho, drums and percussion), and José "Baixinho" Roberto (drums and percussion).
+Luís Bolacha (percussion) additionally contributed to the group early in their career.

 Novos Baianos is considered one of the most important and revolutionary groups in Brazilian music, primarily as a result of the success and influence of their second studio album, Acabou Chorare.

 History

-Novos Baianos was formed in the 1969 and performed publicly for the first time at a show titled "Desembarque dos Bichos, Depois do Dilúvio", presented in Salvador.
+Novos Baianos was formed in 1969 and performed publicly for the first time at a show titled "Desembarque dos Bichos, Depois do Dilúvio", presented in Salvador.
 During this time, the group consisted of Moreira, Boca de Cantor, Consuelo and Galvão.

-In 1969, the group participated in the V Festival de Música Popular Brasileira, playing the song 'De vera'.
+In 1969, the group participated in the V Festival de Música Popular Brasileira, playing the song 'De Vera'.
 The group's name originated from this performance, which was broadcast on the Rede Record television station, where festival producer, Marcos Antônio Riso exclaimed "Bring up these novos baianos!", referring to where the band originated from ("Novos Baianos" is Portuguese for "new Bahians").
 This song would later be featured on the group's first studio album, É Ferro na Boneca, which was recorded in 1970.
 Initially, the group's sound was a fusion of psychedelic rock with traditional folk elements originating from Brazil.

 Originally, the group only played with Pepeu Gomes and Jorginho Gomes during their live performances.
 However, as time progressed, Gomes started to gain an increasingly important role in the group.
-After he married Consuelo, Gomes became a full fledged member of the group, and began arranging songs along with Moreira.
+After he married Consuelo, Gomes became a full-fledged member of the group, and began arranging songs along with Moreira.

+In the early 1970s, the group's music began to gravitate more towards the MPB genre, particularly due to Brazilian musician João Gilberto's influence, who frequently visited the group.
+In 1972, Novos Baianos moved to Cantinho do Vovô, a property located near Jacarepaguá, where the group members lived in a communal style.
+Shortly after moving onto the property, the group began writing and recording material for a new album, which was produced amidst the ongoing military dictatorship in Brazil at the time.
+As a response to the melancholic sound of their musical contemporaries, the group set out to create a record that would bring a sense of joyfulness to listeners in the face of the authoritarian regime that was in power at the time.